silverrowan/Codebits/Coding/JavaScript/Errors.md

+---
+tags:
+  - JavaScript
+---
-- Causing an Error is called "*throwing*" an error
+- Causing an #Error is called "*throwing*" an error
 - errors are when the program does something you don't want it to, or stops running/crashes
 ## Syntax vs Logic errors
 - generally there are two main error type 'classifications' (descriptive, NOT types the program reports)